jackdewinter/pymarkdown/docs/extensions/pragmas.md

 ### History

-The various linters and analyzers in existance today already have proven mechanisms to deal with suppressing the notifications that each application scans for.
+The various linters and analyzers in existence today already have proven mechanisms to deal with suppressing the notifications that each application scans for.
 Whether those notifications are called issues, failures, or violations, the need is the same.
-Each application provides a high level syntactical contstuct that allows the reporting of those items to be suppressed.
+Each application provides a high-level syntactical construct that allows the reporting of those items to be suppressed.
 A small collection of those constructs are as follows:

 - [PMD](https://pmd.github.io/latest/pmd_userdocs_suppressing_warnings.html)